 - Why We Recommend It: bird and animal watching, beach, boutique shopping, good eats

 Here, a tiny Bristol County town with a little bit of everything.
-It’s easy enough to spend a day at the art galleries, quality restaurants and boutique shops that line the streets of Warren, but there’s also a beautiful beach for swimming and lounging, and opportunities for bird and animal watching at the Audubon Society of Rhode Island and the Touisset Marsh Wildlife Refuge.
+It’s easy enough to spend a day wandering streets of Warren, dipping into Alfred’s Consignments and Carmen & Ginger for vintage treasures, and picking up a new read at Ink Fish Books.
+But there’s also a beautiful beach for swimming and lounging, and opportunities for bird and animal watching at the Audubon Society of Rhode Island and the Touisset Marsh Wildlife Refuge.
 Hint: We suggest you set aside a full weekend for this one.

 11. East Greenwich